bifrost-io/mono/hackathon/encode-polkadot-scalability-hackathon/README.md

-# Bifrost ETH Denver WebZero Hackerhouse challenge
+# Bifrost Encode Polkadot Scalability Hackathon

 ## Context
 Bifrost is a Liquid Staking app-chain tailored for all blockchains, utilizing decentralized cross-chain interoperability to empower users to earn staking rewards and DeFi yields with flexibility, liquidity, and high security across multiple chains.